 I got off the train today and walked home through the town centre and out into the suburbs.
 First I walked past a Nepalese Gurkha veteran in his electric wheelchair, followed at an appropriate distance by his wife.
-Passing through the taxi rank I scanned the long line of taxi drivers, dozens of east Asian and west African drivers.
-Onto the main road out of town I waited in vain to hear any English as I counted six Polish Deils, a Jamaican food-store, a Turkish grocers, seven Halal meat outlets and a Portuguese café.
+Passing through the taxi rank, I scanned the long line of taxi drivers – dozens of east Asian and west African drivers.
+Onto the main road out of town I waited in vain to hear any English as I counted six Polish Delis, a Jamaican food-store, a Turkish grocers, seven Halal meat outlets and a Portuguese café.

-Following David and Maura’s return from missions in East Africa in 2007 it wasn’t long before they realized that the Lord was presenting local UK churches with yet more ways to engage in global mission.
-When their sending church asked them to head up the church’s international outreach Bridges was conceived and born.
+Following David and Maura’s return from missions in East Africa in 2007, it wasn’t long before they realised that the Lord was presenting local UK churches with yet more ways to engage in global mission.
+When their sending church asked them to head up the church’s international outreach, Bridges was conceived and born.

-For most people coming to a new country, the first six months after arrival is the critical period in determining how well the integration process goes.
-But most government assistance is only offered after the person has been able to demonstrate that they have been legally resident for MORE than six months.
-While waiting, people adapt to their new circumstances and learn how to navigate multicultural Britain without learning English.
-Ineligible or waiting for State provision many new immigrants become increasingly isolated, lonely and dependent on their mother-tongue communities.
+For most people coming to a new country, the first six months after arrival is the critical period, determining how well the integration process takes place.
+However, most government assistance is only offered after the person has been able to demonstrate that they have been legally resident for MORE than six months.
+Whilst waiting, people adapt to their new circumstances and learn how to navigate multicultural Britain without learning English.
+Ineligible or waiting for state provision, many new immigrants become increasingly isolated, lonely and dependent on their mother-tongue communities.

-Even when the government backed schemes kick in there is a strong leaning towards formal, assessment based English learning with demonstrable targets and goals.
-All good stuff, but it presents a clear window of opportunity and a clear niche for local churches.
-Church are perfectly positioned to teach informal conversation classes even a few days after somebody arrives in the country.
+Even when the government-backed schemes kick in there is a strong leaning towards formal, assessment based English learning with demonstrable targets and goals.
+All good stuff, but there is an evident gap: a clear window of opportunity and a niche which local churches can fill.
+Church are perfectly positioned to teach informal conversation classes – even a few days after somebody arrives in the country.

 At one Bridges session a mother brought her son to register direct from the airport!
 He looked a bit surprised, as were we, but was so glad to have met friends on his very first day in the UK.

-Church based English conversation classes have huge potential to change lives.
-Students are helped in their process of integration into the culture and customs of UK life, as they prepare for work and in the simply joy of speaking English together with friends.
+Church-based English conversation classes have huge potential to change lives.
+Students are supported in their process of integration into the culture and customs of UK life; helped as they prepare for work and are also given the simple joy of speaking English together with friends.

 Relationships of trust develop automatically in the classroom.
 Bridges teachers and helpers enjoy the privilege of developing some wonderful relationships with students and their families.
-The gospel is shared both in advertised events running around the classes and informally over tea/coffee and in homes.
+The gospel is shared in both advertised events which may take place off the back of classes, and also informally over tea/coffee in homes.
 Unlike secular Brits, people from most other countries are only too happy to talk about faith and think that it is completely normal.
 What a wonderful opportunity to tell them the good news of Jesus Christ.

 Agnieszka Tennant, Associate Editor of Christianity Today, says: